Caution to Current Alumni

 To locate information related to federal student loans that you have received, refer to the following sites:

-For a complete listing of your Federal Direct (Subsidized Unsubsidized) Loans and Perkins Loan Balances log onto the National Student Loan Data System (NSLDS).
-This Department of Education database provides information on Federal loans received at Ferris as well as any other schools where you may have attended and received aid.
+For a complete listing of your Federal Direct (Subsidized Unsubsidized) Loans balances log into studentaid.gov, select "Manage Loans", "Select Overview", then "Find Your Loan Servicer".
+Your Loan Servicer will provide detailed information on all Direct federal loans received at Ferris as well as any other schools where you may have attended and received aid.

 - Perkins loan repayment and loan history is available through the University Accounting Service (UAS).
 After creating your online account you will have 24/7 access to your loan details and payment information.